SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 Entering Quantity

-The program asks the user for the quantity:
+The program asks the customer for the quantity:

 qty = int(input(f"Enter quantity for {item}: "))